Unit 3: Strategy

 Let's do this!

-In this unit, we will learn the most effective way to declutter and begin decluttering your “smallest worst space.”
+In this unit, we will learn the most effective way to declutter and begin decluttering your “smallest SOS space.”

 - Decide where to put things to donate/sell